-Later continue to Xianggong Mountain Guest House, located at the bottom of Xianggong Mountain.
+Later continue to Xianggong Hill Guest House, located at the bottom of Xianggong Hill.
 We arrange one night’s stay here, so that you don’t need to get up very early and drive (1 hour) from downtown Yangshuo to Xianggong Mountain in the dark, to catch the Li River sunrise.

 Good to know:

 There are limited options for accommodation at the bottom of Xianggong Hill, since there is only a small village there.
 We’ve arranged the best available hotel.
 Hotel facilities, however, are not as good as those in Guilin.